PrideInt/cancerous-cells-classifier/README.md

 We find that 89 patients were correctly identified to have a tumor that is malignant, 180 patients were correctly identified to have benign tumors, and a 94.39% effectiveness in classification.

+> 7 patients were incorrectly identified to have malignant tumors and 9 patients were incorrectly
+> identified to have benign tumors.

 ### Logistic regression

 ![logreg confusion matrix.png](readme%2Flogreg%20confusion%20matrix.png)